 Those with the best Android phone will want to read this.
 One of the biggest — and in my opinion, the only REAL issue with owning an Android device — is the fact that Adobe Flash Player isn’t standard on devices.
 In fact, you have to manually install Flash Player on your Android to get Flash Player to work.
+If you typically use your phone for navigation, you should also read about how Google maps introduces offline mode for better navigation.
 If you don’t visit many live streaming sites or sites that use Flash, you likely won’t need to bother with going through the process.
+If you’re going to download Flash onto your phone, take a look at our guide to how to upgrade to Android 4.0.
 But Flash is far from dead, and you likely have visited sites on your Android device only to find out that the video you’re looking for simply isn’t working.
+Once you know how to install Flash, you’ll need to know how to make your android phone into a USB drive.

 Although it doesn’t work out of the box, you can download adobe flash player for Android and install it in just a few steps.
 I’ll try to make installing Flash Player for Android as painless for you as possible.
 So without further ado, here is how to install the Flash plugin for Android.
 You might also want to learn how to install Android SNK and Android Studio.